Birgitte Bonnesen

-Birgitte Bonnesen (born 18 May 1956 in Odder, Denmark) is a Danish-Swedish former business executive.
+Birgitte Bonnesen (born 18 May 1956) is a Danish-Swedish former business executive.
 She was the chief executive officer (CEO) of Swedbank from 2016 to 2019 and was chairperson of the Swedish Bankers' Association from 2017 to 2019.

 Early life and education

 Birgitte Bonnesen is the daughter of merchant Sven Bonnesen and entrepreneur Birte Bonnesen.
 She grew up in Jutland, Denmark.
 From 1979 to 1985, she studied economics, English, and French at Aarhus University, earning a master's degree in 1985.

 Career

 She moved to Sweden in 1987 and began working at Första Sparbanken (First Savings Bank), which later became Swedbank.
 From 2009 to 2011, she was head of the bank's internal audit.
 Between 2011 and 2014, she was head of Swedbank's operations in Estonia, Latvia, and Lithuania.
 In 2015, she became head of the bank's Swedish operations.
 She served as CEO of Swedbank from 2016 to 2019.